bpucker/CoExpPhylo/README.md

 `--evalue` specifies the maximal e-value of a DIAMOND blast hit to be considered.
 The default value is 10<sup>-5</sup>.

 #### Clustering
 `--minseqcutoff` specifies the minimal number of sequences that must belong to a cluster to trigger the construction of a phylogenetic tree.
-Extremely small clusters are masked to avoids inflation of cluster numbers.
+Extremely small clusters are masked to avoid inflation of cluster numbers.
 Default: 10.

 `--mincoexpseqcutoff` specifies the minimal number of species with co-expressed genes that must be in the same sequence cluster (tree).
 Default: 3.